 A recent Twitter poll conducted by Connor established that over 56% of people don’t feel like their company supports its staff from a mental health perspective.
 Mental ill health does not equate to poor performance, yet statistics demonstrate that employers are losing a lot of talented workers due to a failure to effectively manage mental ill health.

-recommends the need for companies to take more proactive steps to invest in addressing and improving mental health for their staff as well as the benefits of doing so.
-"Employers need to encourage a culture of support.
+Elaine, Head of People Development at Connor, the people and change experts, recommends the need for companies to take more proactive steps to invest in addressing and improving mental health for their staff as well as the benefits of doing so.
+“Employers need to encourage a culture of support.
 Line managers need to be connected to their staff so that they feel safe and supported.
-This will enable people to talk openly, share their stories and get the proper help and support they need."
+This will enable people to talk openly, share their stories and get the proper help and support they need.”

 *According to research published today by Centre for Mental Health.